pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_setup/index.rst

 for you, using best practices.
 They'll generate a project with the right choices then update those choices as things evolve.

-React's :ref:`technology-cra` takes care of this.
+React's :ref:`kbbtechnology-cra` takes care of this.
 And it's extensible with scripts such as
 `react-scripts-ts <https://github.com/wmonk/create-react-app-typescript>`_
-which provides a :ref:`technology-typescript` version of the generated project.
+which provides a :ref:`kbbtechnology-typescript` version of the generated project.

 In this tutorial step, we use the IDE to generate the project, then look at